KunkelAlexander/rustiNESs/docs/pkg/README.md

         - We run the emulation for 1 frame
         - Push ~44100/60 = 735 samples to ring buffer
         - Audio worklet drains ring buffer independently
-        - *Result*: It get terrible-sounding buffer underruns.
+        - *Result*: If the emulation takes too long, I get terrible-sounding buffer underruns.
+Even for 6ms per emulation frame, I get some crackling.
 Audio is really a different beast.

+    - **Approach 1.1**:
+        - Frame loop fires every 1/60 = 16.7ms
+        - We check the current state of the ring buffer
+            - If there are too many samples, we skip a frame
+            - If there are not enough samples we run enough frames to fill it
+            - Every time, we push 44100/60 ~ 735 samples to ring buffer
+        - Audio worklet drains ring buffer independently
+        - *Result*: In general, this tends to work okay but is also not very robust.
+Sometimes, there are too many samples on the buffer when the audio system fails to empty it at start-up and the first seconds of the run are spent skipping frames to empty the buffer.

     - **Approach 2**:
-        - Audio worklet fires every 1/44100 = 2.9s
+        - Audio worklet fires every 1/44100 = 2.9ms
         - Reports buffer level back to main thread
         - Main thread checks buffer level
         - If buffer level is low, we run 2 frames of emulations and push 2x samples,